 Make sure Remmina is not running.
 Either close it, reboot, or kill it by pasting this in a terminal:

 sudo killall remmina

-It’s also strongly advised to install gnome-keyring to make Remmina save encrypted passwords in a safer place than .remmina text files.
+(Tested on RPi 3B and 3B+) It is strongly advised to also install gnome-keyring to let Remmina save encrypted passwords in a safer place than .remmina textfiles in the /home user folder.

 sudo apt install gnome-keyring

 (The remmina-next PPA can be used on Raspberry Pi 2 and 3, provided you are running one of the supported *buntu derivatives.)